 7. Newton isn’t technically a city but a patchwork of sorts, made up of thirteen villages.
 Each of these villages have small business centers and hubs of their own.
 Those villages include Newton Centre, Newton Lower Falls, Newton Upper Falls, Newton Corner, Newton Highlands, Newtonville, Auburndale, Nonantum (also called "The Lake"), Chestnut Hill, Thompsonville, Oak Hill, Waban and West Newton.

-Risk Free Roofing Boston prides themselves on being the best roofing contractors in Newton and surrounding cities, ensuring that every property they service is offered the same meticulous attention to detail no matter the roofing repairs you need to have done.
-All Risk Free Roofing Boston customers alos get nothing less than the fastest, friendliest service.
-Risk Free Roofing Boston offers more than 45 years of experience and sets themselves apart from other roofing contractors in Newton by using only certified, factory-direct roofing shingles and materials, with a full guarantee on all their work for as long as you own your home.
-When you’re ready to work with the best roofing contractors in Newton, call the experts at Risk Free Roofing Boston.
+The Boston Roofers prides themselves on being the best roofing contractors in Newton and surrounding cities, ensuring that every property they service is offered the same meticulous attention to detail no matter the roofing repairs you need to have done.
+All The Boston Roofers customers alos get nothing less than the fastest, friendliest service.
+The Boston Roofers offers years of experience and sets themselves apart from other roofing contractors in Newton by using only certified, factory-direct roofing shingles and materials, with a full guarantee on all their work for as long as you own your home.
+When you’re ready to work with the best roofing contractors in Newton, call the experts at The Boston Roofers.